Quick Stats

 - Decision Time: 2-3 months (application to decision)

-- Grant Range: Variable by program
+- Grant Range: Variable by programme

 - Geographic Focus: Franklin County, Union County, and Pickaway County, Ohio